openstax-poland/eslint-config-openstax-poland/README.md

   rules from `eslint-plugin-react`.
 To use this config you must also add `eslint-plugin-react` to your `devDependencies`.

+- `openstax-poland/typescript/base`: Extends `openstax-poland/base` with
+  additional rules for TypeScript.
+See [TypeScript](#typescript) for instructions on using this config.

 - `openstax-poland/style`: Opinionated style, based on `openstax-poland/base`.

 - `openstax-poland/react/style`: Opinionated style, based on
   `openstax-poland/react/base` and `openstax-poland/style`.

+- `openstax-poland/typescript/style`: Opinionated style, based on
+  `openstax-poland/typescript/base` and `openstax-poland/style`.

 ## Adding a new config